bittorf/shell_snake/README.md

 I tried to be POSIX compliant (being as much portable as possible and avoid bashisms, even the random-number-generator does not need /proc).
-You can e.g. play it in your native terminal or via a SSH-session.
+You can e.g. play it (using keys WASD) in your native terminal or via a SSH-session.
 There is also an unuglyfied/readable variant.

 Some notes: